PulsarBlow/aureliaonfire/README.md

 When you combine the best javascript application framework with the best realtime javascript backend, you can create extraordinary user experiences.

-Learn more about [aurelia-firebase](https://github.com/pulsarblow/aurelia-firebase) plugin
+Learn more about [aurelia-firebase](https://github.com/pulsarblow/aurelia-firebase) plugin.

 ## Running The App